The WB: 1993–1995: Origins

 Much like its competitor UPN, The WB was created primarily in reaction to the Federal Communications Commission (FCC)'s April 1993 deregulation of media ownership rules that repealed the Financial Interest and Syndication Rules (fin-syn), and resulting fear that networks would stop buying programs from independent studios.
 Another reason was the success of the Fox network (which debuted in October 1986) and first-run syndicated programming during the late 1980s and early 1990s (such as Baywatch, Star Trek: The Next Generation, and War of the Worlds), as well as the erosion in ratings suffered by independent television stations due to the growth of cable television and movie rentals.
 The network can also trace its beginnings to the Prime Time Entertainment Network (PTEN), a programming service operated as a joint venture between Time Warner and the Chris-Craft Industries group of stations and launched in January 1989.
-It is known that both The WB and UPN were recognized as the fifth major American television network after Fox, due to the intent behind both networks' creation, despite The WB and UPN's positions as the fifth and sixth national television networks, respectively.
+It is known that both The WB and UPN were recognized as the fifth American television network after Fox, due to the intent behind both networks' creation, despite The WB and UPN's positions as the fifth and sixth national television networks, respectively.
+However, it is also recognized that neither The WB nor UPN managed to secure "major" network status at any point during their lifespans.
+It has been speculated that the "The WB" branding was utilized for the network in order to distinguish it from the Warner Bros.-branded businesses (Pictures, Television, etc.) that existed at the time under the overall Warner Bros. umbrella organization.

 Among the independent studios that the end of fin-syn affected was Warner Bros.
 Television.
-On November 2, 1993, the Warner Bros. division of Time Warner announced the formation of The WB Television Network, with the Tribune Company holding a minority interest.
+On November 2, 1993, the Warner Bros.
+Entertainment division of Time Warner announced the formation of The WB Television Network, with the Tribune Company holding a minority interest.
 As such, Tribune Broadcasting signed agreements to affiliate six of its seven television stations, all independent, including the television group's two largest stations, WPIX in New York City and KTLA in Los Angeles – with the network.
 Only five of these stations, along with a sixth that Tribune acquired the following year, would join The WB at launch; the company's Atlanta independent WGNX would instead agree to affiliate with CBS in September 1994, as a result of Fox's affiliation deal with New World Communications, then-owner of longtime CBS station WAGA-TV.
 In contrast, New Orleans sister station WGNO did become a WB charter affiliate before joining ABC in January 1996 due to a similar affiliation deal between Fox and SF Broadcasting, owner of longtime ABC station WVUE-TV.